SANKALP1011/VersionManager/README.md

 - Once the data is fetched , we perform the analysis of the data based on various categories and send this data to the user with the help of our various analysis endpoints.
 - In our frontend , there would be a dashboard that would showcase all these analysis data to the user.

+# NOTE / TO ADD
+- Currently , I am working on the scheduler code and process for the api which need to be added.
+- It would done as soon as possible.

 # Tech Stack

 - ## Backend